OlivierSohn/hamazed/BACKLOG.md

 Pro : garbage collection of client does not influence server garbage collection, so game scheduling may become more stable because on the server there is less stuff to collect.
-(provided that if 2 haskell processes run on the same system, they don't share the runtime) Also, it allows to have a dedicated game server.
+(provided that if 2 haskell processes run on the same system, they don't share the runtime) Pro : it allows to have a dedicated game server.
+Pro : we can install a signal handler on the client (the one installed today is dedicated to the server) Cons : when running the game we need to start the server, then start the client.

 - using port 80 to listen is not allowed?